AvaTax SDK Python

 Use other methods

-First import the transaction builder constructor into your name space:
+First, import the TransactionBuilder constructor into your namespace:

 from avalara.transaction_builder import TransactionBuilder

-Then, let's create a transaction builder object:
+Then, create a TransactionBuilder object:

 tb = TransactionBuilder(client, "DEFAULT", "SalesInvoice", "ABC")